Adiabatic process: Adiabatic compression

+Adiabatic expansion

 Adiabatic expansion occurs when the pressure on an adiabatically isolated system is decreased, allowing it to expand in size, thus causing it to do work on its surroundings.
 When the pressure applied on a parcel of gas is reduced, the gas in the parcel is allowed to expand; as the volume increases, the temperature falls as its internal energy decreases.
 Adiabatic expansion occurs in the Earth's atmosphere with orographic lifting and lee waves, and this can form pilei or lenticular clouds.

-Due in part to adiabatic expansion in mountainous areas, snowfall infrequently occurs in some parts of the Sahara desert.
+Due in part to adiabatic expansion in mountainous areas, snowfall actually occurs in some parts of the Sahara desert.

 Adiabatic expansion does not have to involve a fluid.
 One technique used to reach very low temperatures (thousandths and even millionths of a degree above absolute zero) is via adiabatic demagnetisation, where the change in magnetic field on a magnetic material is used to provide adiabatic expansion.
 Also, the contents of an expanding universe can be described (to first order) as an adiabatically expanding fluid.
 (See heat death of the universe.)

 Rising magma also undergoes adiabatic expansion before eruption, particularly significant in the case of magmas that rise quickly from great depths such as kimberlites.

 In the Earth's convecting mantle (the asthenosphere) beneath the lithosphere, the mantle temperature is approximately an adiabat.
 The slight decrease in temperature with shallowing depth is due to the decrease in pressure the shallower the material is in the Earth.

 Such temperature changes can be quantified using the ideal gas law, or the hydrostatic equation for atmospheric processes.

 In practice, no process is truly adiabatic.
 Many processes rely on a large difference in time scales of the process of interest and the rate of heat dissipation across a system boundary, and thus are approximated by using an adiabatic assumption.
 There is always some heat loss, as no perfect insulators exist.